 Become aware of your authentic individuality.

-In order to reduce becoming an abuse victim, realize that you are your own person and not a continuation of anyone else.
-Don’t try to meld into others, their interests, feelings and lives so strongly that you lose track of who you are and become obsessed with who they are.
-Be sure to find a healthy balance between making others a priority and making you a priority.
-Losing who you are individually will lead to much unhappiness and unbalanced relationships.
-Be sure to keep in touch with your own thoughts, interests, friends and activities.
+In order to reduce becoming an abuse victim, realize that you are your own person and not a continuation of anyone else, their interests, feelings, and lives.
+Being this emerged into someone else can cause you to lose track of who you are and become obsessed with who they are.
+Be sure to find a healthy balance between making others a priority and making yourself a priority.
+Losing who you are will lead to unhappy and unbalanced relationships.
+Be sure to keep in touch with your own thoughts, interests, friends, and activities.
 Make and keep time to enjoy the things that are important to you and that you enjoy.
-Putting this kind of balance in place reduces the chance of ending up in a relationship filled with emotional abuse or physical abuse.

 People who manipulate, control and abuse others often seek a scapegoat because they don’t know how to deal with or solve their own personal problems.

-When we refuse to take full responsibility for their misery and their problems, we are allowing them the opportunity to face, accept and learn new skills for themselves, therefore changing the cycles that set us up to be a victim of abuse.
+When we refuse to take responsibility for their misery and their problems, we allow them the opportunity to face, accept and learn new skills for themselves, therefore changing the cycles that set us up to be a victim of abuse.

-A WORD OF WARNING: Abusive people desire to have control.
+Abusive people desire to have control.
 So once they realize you are not falling prey to their controls, it may confuse them or further agitate them and they may push harder to regain that control.
-Please be cautious of how much you push this redirection and know your limits for safety with others, especially with someone who is physically violent.
-I do not desire anyone to get hurt more from their attempts to regain their own power.
+Please be cautious of how much you push this redirection and know your limits for safety, especially around someone who is physically violent.
+I have no desire for anyone to get hurt more by their attempts to regain their own power.
 Remember that abusers tend to slowly, yet progressively wear you down over time.
 So, when it comes to someone who has been abusing you for a long time, it’s best to make your changes in subtle and slow manners as well.

 If you need further help in an abusive situation, here are a few resources to look into: